ythecombinator/space/src/talks/the-art-of-notifications/index.md

 ---
-path: '/talks/the-art-of-notifications'
+path: "/talks/the-art-of-notifications"
-date: '2016-07-05'
+date: "2016-07-05"
-title: 'The Art of Notifications'
+title: "The Art of Notifications"
 ---

 ### Description